-The Principal amounts of the Loan is repayable to the Lenders in 28 half yearly structured installments, commencing from the First Repayment date (January 31, 2020) on the last day of each Half Year in the amounts equivalent to the percentage of the total amount of loan, which is stated against the corresponding half year expiry in the Amortisation Schedule.
+The Principal amounts of the Loan is repayable to the Lenders in 28 half yearly structured installments, commencing from the First Repayment date (January 31, 2021) on the last day of each Half Year in the amounts equivalent to the percentage of the total amount of loan as per amortisation Schedule in the loan agreement.
 The Company has the option to prepay the loan after the payment of Prepayment Premium.
-Term loan carries average interest rate of 9.25% to 9.90% as on March 31,2019
+Term loan carries average interest rate of 9.90% p.a. as on March 31,2020.